Last updated on November 6th, 2023 at 02:42 pm

-In this article, our team explain what the numbers on disc mean in the simplest of terms.
-We will also provide information about each number and how it will affect the behavior of the disc during the flight.
+In this article, our team will explain what the numbers on the disc mean in simple terms.
+We’ll also talk about how each number affects how the discs flight.

 The first number found on the left side of the flight rating system is the speed rating.
 It is numbered from 1 to 14 and is the measurement of the disc when traveling in the air.
 The greater the number is on the speed rating, the faster the disc needs to travel through the air to perform optimally.